Larasoft's SOPs

 Staging servers is a type of server that is used to test a software, website or service in a production-similar environment before being set live.
 It is the role of a staging environment or staging site, to serve as a temporary hosting and testing server for any new software or feature.

-It is RECOMMENDED to use Continous Integration to automatically run your Tests and keep a record of the results.
-For example Travis CI or Jenkins
+• It is RECOMMENDED to use to automatically run your Tests and keep a record of the results.
+For example or

 Production Environment